jknitey/jknitey.github.io/_posts/2021-09-06-bringing-vegetables-up-to-ML-speed.md

 After you have images annotated you can now start training a model following YOLO’s manual.
 You will need some GPUs for this training and something like Google Colab notebook can help if you don’t have access to GPU/TPUs.
 After many hours of model training you should have a ML model that you can begin to use for high throughout image phenotyping!

-Most likely if you just train a model to recognize a vegetable the best thing you can do is counting.
+Most likely if you just train a model to recognize a vegetable the best thing you can do is counting (example below).

 <img src="/assets/img/Count_Apples.png">

-However, if you standardize your images like take then all in the same environment and same camera distance, you can then compare image to image.
+However, if you standardize your images like take then all in the same environment and same camera distance, you can then compare image to image (not very robust).
 Another option which is my favorite and most robust is getting your model to recognize your vegetable AND a standard like a coin or poker chip (see below).
 Then you can use this standard to normalize your images/vegetables which make your images and analysis very robust.
 This also allows you to get real measure guesstimates of your vegetables.
+Below is an example of this by having your vegetable (apple) and the standard (ball) in the same image.
+You can then use the standards bounding box to get an estimated real mesurment of the vegetable.

 <img src="/assets/img/Annotated_Apple.png">